HOME

 On Location.
 The Police Cars used in the Film

-I found a very interesting site called IMCDb, International Movie Car Database.
+I found a very interesting site called IMCDB, International Movie Car Database.
 There is a page on this site dedicated to the real Manchester Police Cars used in the film.
 I will include the screen shots, and brief details of these cars.
 Fascinating stuff!!
 Sorry about the poor quality of the screen shots.

 The opening & closing credit sequences were filmed using Manchester Police Wolseley 6/90 Mk 3 UUV 133.